cjekel/piecewise_linear_fit_py/README.md

 # Installation

-You can install with the setup.py however you like.
+You can install with pip, easy_install, or using setup.py.

 First clone the repo
 ```